chenshanmugarajah/Sparta-Global-Profile/README.md

 - 10:00
   - Each member started to work on:
     - Chris worked on login tracking and first time login password change
+    - Bruno begin looking into image uploading and AWS

 - 12:30 Lunch

 - 13:30
   - back to work
+  - Bruno begun work on uploading an image
 - 16:00 Daily review and merge

 * Tuesday
 - 9:30 Stand Up
   - People talked about overnight work
     - Leo been looking into exporting to pdf/docx, unfortunately not much progress
+    - Bruno been working on uploading to AWS
 - 10:00 Azure integration
   - Connecting our project to the Azure database that Alex set up last friday

 - 12:30 Lunch

 - 13:30
+  - Bruno continued working on AWS and save url image paths, bug fixes for Edit profile

 - 16:00

 * Wednesday